Academic & Research

 On August 13, 2018, Professor Guo Hongwei from Institute of Plant and Food Science (IPFS) at Southern University of Science and Technology (SUSTech) published an online research artical entitled “Integrated Regulation of Apical Hook Development by Transcriptional Coupling of EIN3/EIL1 and PIFs in Arabidopsis”.
 Dr. Zhang Xing, a visiting scholar at SUSTech (now a postdoctoral fellow at Duke University), is the first author of the paper, and Guo Hongwei is the corresponding author of the paper.

-Guo Hongwei is a Chair Professor of Department of Biology at SUSTech, a Distinguished Professor of the Changjiang Scholars Program of China’s Ministry of Education, and a recipient of the National Science Fund for Distinguished Young Scholars.
+Guo Hongwei is a Chair Professor of Department of Biology at SUSTech, and a recipient of the National Science Fund for Distinguished Young Scholars.
 In 2016, he was appointed as the director of IPFS of SUSTech.
 He has long been engaged in plant molecular biology and genetics and has deep knowledge in the field of plant hormone biology.
 He is currently the member of the 11th National Youth Federation Standing Committee, the director of the Youth Working Committee of the Chinese Botanical Society, the executive director of the Chinese Botanical Society and the Chinese Crop Society, and the editorial board of the famous academic journals, such as TPC, Mol Plant, PCP, JIPB, and JGG.

 Sessile plants must adapt to the changing environment by adjusting their own forms.
 The apical meristem is vital in the growth and development of plants and is an important source of cells for the growth of aboveground tissues.
 In order to avoid mechanical damage during the soil emergence process, the hypocotyls of the dicotyledonous plants are actively bent at the apical part, forming an “apical hook” which directly confronts the upper soil, such that the two cotyledons and the meristems in the middle are protected.
 Previous studies revealed a positive correlation between hook angles and emergence rate.
 Therefore, the normal development of apical hook is crucial in the adaptation of the dicot seedlings to the soil environment after germination.